 Step 6: Obtain Licenses and Permits

-Business Tax Receipts (formerly known as occupational licenses) are required if you are operating a business in the County or in the Cities withing Pasco County.
-The Tax Collector's Office is the proper office to file for your business tax receipt.
+Business Tax Receipts (formerly known as occupational licenses) are required if you are operating a business in the County or in the Cities within Pasco County.
+Please visit the Tax Collector's Office to file for your business tax receipt.
 This can be done in person or online.

 Pasco County Contractors' Licenses

 Pasco County requires application be made and approved through our Building Construction Services in addition to the State of Florida requirements.